House votes to curb power of presidency on travel bans | Taiwan News | 2021/04/22

 President Joe Biden reversed the travel restrictions from the Trump administration in one of his first moves in office, easing limits on Iran, Libya, Somalia, Syria and Yemen, as well as North Korea and some government officials from Venezuela.
 But Democrats say Congress has a responsibility to prevent future administrations from enacting similarly broad restrictions.

 The bill passed the House by a vote of 218-208.
-It is unlikely to advance in the evenly split Senate, with Republicans broadly opposed.
+It is unlikely to advance in the evenly split Senate, with Republicans overwhelmingly opposed.

 Rep. Jerrold Nadler, the Democratic chairman of the House Judiciary Committee, said presidents from both parties have used their authority to exclude narrow groups of people from entering the U.S, such as certain North Korean officials.
 “But former President Trump abused this authority, twisting it in ways that were never intended.”